SupeRuier/awesome-active-learning/README.md

 - Positive and unlabeled (PU) learning
 - Reinforcement Learning

-The list of works could see [here](subfields/AL_combinations.md)
+The list of works could see [**here**](subfields/AL_combinations.md)

 # Technique-oriented Approach

-After we specifying the problems,the way to derive active learning algorithms should be considered.
+After we specifying the problems, the way to derive active learning algorithms should be considered.
 This section contains two parts：
 - Taxonomy in AL strategies
 - AL strategies under different models